Relative Arbitrage Opportunities with Interactions among $N$ Investors: Optimization of relative arbitrage in finite systems

-The performance of a portfolio is measured with respect to the market portfolio and other factors.
-For example, asset managers improves not only absolute performance comparing to the market index, but also relative performance with respect to all collegial managers - they try to exploit strategies that achieve an arbitrage relative to market and peer investors.
-We next define the benchmark of the overall performance. \begin{definition}[Benchmark] Relative arbitrage benchmark $\mathcal{V}^N(T)$, which is the weighted average of performances of the market portfolio and the average portfolio of $N$ investors, is defined as,
+In general, the performance of a portfolio is measured with respect to the market portfolio and other factors.
+For example, asset managers care about not only absolute performance compared to the market index but also relative performance with respect to peer managers --- they try to exploit strategies that achieve an arbitrage relative to market and peer investors.
+Next, we define the benchmark for the overall performance. \begin{definition}[Benchmark] A relative arbitrage benchmark $\mathcal{V}(T)$, $T \in (0,\infty)$, which is the weighted average of the performance of the market portfolio and the average portfolio of the $N$ investors, is defined as